pytroll/image-comparison-tests/README.md

 ### Docker:
 - check the output file of the last PR testing attempt in the directory Docker creates to clone and test the PR
-- e.g. `cat /home/bildabgleich/pull_request_pull_branch/output.log`
+- e.g. `cat /home/imagetester/pull_request_pull_branch/output.log`
 - scroll down to see why it failed
 - run `sudo journalctl -u docker.service` for Docker related logs

 ### Systemd service:
 - if the service is not running, the website will give a 502 error
-- check server status `sudo systemctl status bildabgleich.service`
+- check server status `sudo systemctl status image-comparison.service`
-- get more information `journalctl -u bildabgleich.service -f`
+- get more information `journalctl -u image-comparison.service -f`
-- try `sudo systemctl restart bildabgleich.service`
+- try `sudo systemctl restart image-comparison.service`

 ### Gunicorn:
 - Gunicorn is used to host the server in production mode (Debug=False in config.py)